Chatterino/chatterino2/BUILDING_ON_LINUX.md

 ### Arch Linux

-Install all the dependencies using `sudo pacman -S --needed qt5-base qt5-imageformats qt5-svg qt5-tools boost rapidjson pkgconf openssl cmake`
+Install all the dependencies using `sudo pacman -S --needed qt6-base qt6-tools boost-libs openssl qt6-imageformats qtkeychain-qt6 qt6-5compat qt6-svg boost rapidjson pkgconf openssl cmake`

 Alternatively you can use the [chatterino2-git](https://aur.archlinux.org/packages/chatterino2-git/) package to build and install Chatterino for you.